Drubaloo/Up-Above/README.md

 THEN I am shown the NASA image of the day for the day I selected.

 WHEN I scroll down past the image of the day,
-THEN I am shown each major body in our galaxy, in order form the sun to pluto.
+THEN I am shown each major body in our galaxy, in order from the sun to pluto.

 WHEN I click "click for more info" beneath each planet, THEN an area appears below with more information regarding that planet.